tsaitsai/govee_bluetooth_gateway/README.md

 <img src="https://raw.githubusercontent.com/tsaitsai/govee_bluetooth_gateway/main/images/energy_consumption_monitoring.jpg" width="317" height="423">

-  I'll update the energy usage once the freezer is more fully filled.
+  I'll update the energy usage once the freezer is more full of food.
 I'll also update when I get battery life data.
-The Govee bluetooth sensor unfortunately sends out updates too often (every couple of seconds).
-So the added battery capacity from the AAA batteries may not be a huge advantage at the end of the day.
+The Govee bluetooth sensor unfortunately sends out updates way more often than necessary (every couple of seconds).
+So the added battery capacity from the AAA batteries may be somewhat negated by the excess data transmissions.

+The chest freezer isn't blocking the signal too much.
+The Pi gateway is one level up and one room over from the chest freezer location, and I'm able to receive 3 out of 5 advertisements on average.